General Electric F414: Further development

 The F414 continues to be improved, both through internal GE efforts and federally funded development programs.
 By 2006 GE had tested an Enhanced Durability Engine (EDE) with an advanced core.
 The EDE engine provided a 15% thrust increase or longer life without the thrust increase.
 It has a six-stage high-pressure compressor (down from 7 stages in the standard F414) and an advanced high-pressure turbine.
 The new compressor should be about 3% more efficient.
 The new high-pressure turbine uses new materials and a new way of delivering cooling air to the blades.
 These changes should increase the turbine temperature capability by about 150 °F (83 °C).
 The EDE is designed to have better foreign object damage resistance, and a reduced fuel burn rate.

 The EDE program continued with the testing of an advanced two stage blade-disk or "blisk" fan.
 The first advanced fan was produced using traditional methods, but future blisk fans will be made using translational friction welding with the goal of reducing manufacturing costs.
 GE touts that this latest variant yields either a 20% increase in thrust or threefold increase in hot-section durability over the current F414.
 This version is called the Enhanced Performance Engine (EPE) and was partially funded through the federal Integrated High Performance Turbine Engine Technology (or IHPTET) program.

 Other possible F414 improvements include efforts to reduce engine noise by using either mechanical or fluidic chevrons and efforts to reduce emissions with a new trapped vortex combustor.
 Chevrons would reduce engine noise by inducing mixing between the cooler, slower bypass air and the hotter, faster core exhaust air.
 Mechanical chevrons would come in the form of triangular cutouts (or extensions) at the end of the nozzle, resulting in a "sharktooth" pattern.
 Fluidic chevrons would operate by injecting differential air flows around the exhaust to achieve the same ends as the mechanical variety.
 A new combustor would likely aim to reduce emissions by burning a higher percentage of the oxygen, thereby reducing the amount of oxygen available to bond with nitrogen forming the pollutant NOx.

-As of 2009, the F414-EDE was being developed and tested, under a United States Navy contract for a reduced specific fuel consumption (SFC) demonstrator engine.
+As of 2009, the F414-EDE was being developed and tested, under a U.S. Navy contract for a reduced specific fuel consumption (SFC) demonstrator engine.
 In addition, General Electric has tested F414 engines equipped with a second low-pressure turbine stage made from ceramic matrix composites (CMC).
 The F414 represents the first successful use of a CMC in a rotating engine part.
 The tests proved CMCs are strong enough to endure the heat and rotational stress inside the turbine.
 The advantage CMC offers is a weight one third that of metal alloy and the ability to operate without cooling air, making the engine more aerodynamically efficient and fuel efficient.
 The new turbine is not yet ready for a production aircraft, however, as further design changes are needed to make it more robust.

-Over 1,000 F414 engines have been delivered and the engine family has totaled over 1 million flight hours by 2010.
+As of 2023, over 1,600 F414 engines have been delivered.